OpenKneeboard/OpenKneeboard/README.md

 ![Unzoomed ZR Screenshot](docs/screenshots/unzoomed-log.png)

+## PDF Files

+Add any PDF to your Kneeboard; if you have a wintab-compatible tablet, quickly jump to the page you want in PDFs that include bookmarks, such as Chuck's Guides and the DCS Manuals.

 ### DCS Radio Log

 A log of all radio messages that are shown by DCS World as text in the top left corner - there is no transcription.
-This is very useful for single player campaigns.
+This is very useful for single player campaigns and close air support.

 ![A screenshot of the radio log](docs/screenshots/log.png)